orkosinha/firedrone/README.md

 ## Utilities
 The `./utilities` folder has a few scripts that we used throughout our development process We used `run_end.py` to end runs that ended unexpectedly and `frameGrab.py` to compile a folder of frames and stiched images to use in our model building.
-The `run_history.py` is generates `last_run.json` to look at the details of our last run.
+The `run_history.py` generates `last_run.json` to look at the details of our last run.
 We also used `ws.py` to interact with our drone through the python shell.